-The High Mobility Multipurpose Wheeled Vehicle, universally known as the Humvee or HMMWV, revolutionized military light tactical vehicles when it entered service in 1984.
-Designed to replace the aging Jeep, the M151 MUTT, and various other light vehicles, the Humvee became one of the most recognizable military vehicles in history.
+The High Mobility Multipurpose Wheeled Vehicle — try saying that five times fast — changed military light vehicles forever when it showed up in 1984.
+Designed to replace the Jeep, the M151 MUTT, and a bunch of other light vehicles, the Humvee became one of the most instantly recognizable military vehicles on the planet.

 Origins and Development

-In 1979, the U.S. Army issued requirements for a new High Mobility Multipurpose Wheeled Vehicle to consolidate its fleet of light tactical vehicles.
-AM General won the contract in 1983, beating competitors Chrysler Defense and Teledyne Continental.
-The design drew heavily from AM General’s experience building the M561 Gama Goat and civilian trucks.
+In 1979, the Army decided it needed one vehicle to replace a whole fleet of aging light tactical trucks.
+AM General won the contract in 1983, beating Chrysler Defense and Teledyne Continental.
+The design drew on AM General’s experience building the M561 Gama Goat and civilian trucks.
+Smart lineage.

 Technical Specifications

-The vehicle’s exceptional off-road capability comes from its unique drivetrain layout.
-The engine sits between the front seats, connected to a three-speed automatic transmission and two-speed transfer case.
-Portal gear hubs at each wheel raise ground clearance to 16 inches while keeping the center of gravity low.
+The off-road magic comes from the drivetrain layout.
+Engine sits between the front seats, feeding a three-speed automatic and two-speed transfer case.
+Here’s the clever part: portal gear hubs at each wheel raise ground clearance to 16 inches while keeping the center of gravity low.
+Low center of gravity plus high clearance is usually an either/or proposition.
+The Humvee gets both.
+That’s genuine engineering.

 Variants and Configurations

-The Humvee family includes over 15 major variants.
-The M998 cargo/troop carrier serves as the baseline.
-The M1025/M1026 armament carriers mount weapons from M2 .50 caliber machine guns to MK19 grenade launchers.
-The M1035 soft-top ambulance and M1037 shelter carrier handle specialized roles.
-The M1097 Heavy Hummer variant handles increased payload requirements.
+Over 15 major variants cover everything from basic cargo hauling to missile launching.
+The M998 cargo carrier is the baseline.
+M1025/M1026 armament carriers mount weapons from fifty-cals to MK19 grenade launchers.
+The M1035 ambulance and M1037 shelter carrier handle specialized roles.
+The M1097 Heavy Hummer takes bigger payloads.

 Combat History